-I’m not too up on the whole Facebook thing these days (in my humble opinion, it’s definitely becoming something my parents’ generation use far more than I do...no offence, Dad).
-But Facebook used to, and maybe still does, provide you with a record of how long you’ve been ‘friends’ with someone for.
-If you’re lucky enough to be tagged in pictures together, Facebook might also provide a series of the worst ones put to some tinny background music for you to share on your feed.
-Happy Friendaversary, you and person you went to school with but drifted from and don’t really speak to anymore, from all of us at Facebook.
+I’m not too up on the whole Facebook thing these days.
+At some point, it became something that my parents’ generation use far more than those of us born in the 90s.
+But I remember that Facebook used to, and maybe still does, provides a record of how long you’ve been ‘friends’ with someone for.
+If you’re lucky enough to be tagged in pictures together, you may also receive a series of the worst ones put to some tinny background music for you to share publicly on your feed.
+Happy Friendaversary, you and the-person-you-went-to-school-with-but-drifted-from-and-now-don’t-really-speak-to-anymore, from all of us at Facebook.

-I do wonder how aware the developers of MyFitnessPal (slash *insert any other calorie tracking app*) are that probably about 90% of their profits are made off of people with eating disorders.
+I do wonder how aware the developers of MyFitnessPal (slash insert any other calorie tracking app) are that probably about 90% of their profits are made from exploiting people with eating disorders?
 Maybe they are blissfully unaware and genuinely think they’re doing a great thing, helping people reach their goals and yada yada.
-But the cynic in me is highly doubtful.
+But, the cynic in me is highly doubtful.

-In this case, there are these factors, too...and they are coming together, albeit slowly.
+In my case, there are also many of these factors.
+They are coming together…just very slowly.

 “Not why the addiction but why the pain.”

 - Dr Gabor Maté, In the Realm of Hungry Ghosts